-Jordan Shewmaker focuses his practice on business and tort litigation.
-He draws on his experience as a judicial law clerk for the United States District Court and the Court of Appeals to analyze and address complex legal issues.
+Prior to joining Jones Day, Jordan served as a judicial law clerk on the U.S. District Court for the Eastern District of Kentucky and the U.S. Court of Appeals for the Sixth Circuit.
 In addition to his legal experience, he has a background in nonprofit resource development, state and local government, and research focusing on health care law and political science.

 - University of Kentucky (J.D. magna cum laude 2018; Order of the Coif; Editor-in-Chief, Kentucky Law Journal; Moot Court Board; Honor Council; Pupil of the Central Kentucky American Inn of Court); Centre College (B.A. in Government 2014)